danielrosehill/Remote-Jobs-Research-Agent/README.md

    - **Custom Integration**: The modular design allows you to integrate these components into your own workflows as needed.

+## Key Features

+### Organized Research Sections
+Research data is now organized into meaningful sections:
+- Company Overview
+- Remote Work Policies
+- Leadership and Funding
+- Career Opportunities
+- Company Culture and Values
+- Market Positioning
+- Company Reputation

+### Optional Cover Letter Generation
+- During the research process, you'll be asked if you want to generate a cover letter
+- Cover letters are entirely optional and only generated when explicitly requested
+- If you choose to generate a cover letter, you'll be prompted to provide your reason for interest in the company

+### PDF Report Generation
+- Reports are automatically generated in both Markdown and PDF formats
+- PDF files provide a professional format for saving and sharing research
+- PDF generation uses the `markdown-pdf` package, which is installed automatically
+- If PDF generation fails, the script will continue and provide instructions for manual installation

+### Location Compatibility Tracking
+- The agent extracts and tracks location restrictions from company data
+- Structured JSON storage of location restrictions for programmatic access
+- Compatibility checking between company restrictions and candidate location
+- Visual warnings for location incompatibility in the report viewer

+### Improved File Organization
+- Reports are now organized in a hierarchical structure:
+  - `outputs/[Company_Name]/[Date]/[Company_Name]_[Timestamp].md`
+  - `outputs/[Company_Name]/[Date]/[Company_Name]_[Timestamp].pdf`
+  - `outputs/[Company_Name]/[Date]/json/[Company_Name]_[Timestamp]_location.json`
+- This organization makes it easier to find reports for specific companies and dates

 ## Report Viewer

 1. **Installation**: The report viewer requires Flask and a few other Python packages.
 These dependencies are included in the main `requirements.txt` file.